 1.4 The Better Public Transport - Waterbeach to Cambridge project was considered by the Executive Board at its meeting in October 2020.
-Approval was granted to consult on a series of route options for a high quality, segregated public transport route between the new town at Waterbeach and Cambridge.
+Approval was granted to consult on a series of corridor options for a high quality, segregated public transport and cycling route between the new town at Waterbeach and Cambridge.